-Thus far, we've spilled a lot of ink on soft and mid-tone shades of gray, but we'd be remiss if we overlooked shades form the darker end fo the spectrum.
+Thus far, we've spilled a lot of ink on soft and mid-tone shades of gray, but we'd be remiss if we overlooked shades from the darker end of the spectrum.
 Which leads us to this bedroom designed by Joyce Downing Pickens of JDP Interiors makes a compelling case for charcoal gray.
 Here, the hue softens an otherwise stark black and white palette.

 The perfect balance between cool gray and warm white, greige is a powerful neutral that pairs well with almost any other color and, depending on the shade, fits nearly any design style.
 Case in point: This bedroom designed by Shea McGee of Studio McGee, complete with a greige bed frame, greige walls, and greige accents.

 Decorate With Dark Hues in Small Spaces

 Leave it to Shea McGee of Studio McGee to dispel the myth that decorating with dark hues will make a small space feel even smaller.
 Here, a charcoal bed frame with a tall headboard actually draws the eye up, making the small space feel larger.
 A duvet boasting vertical gray and white stripes helps add to the elongating illusion.

 Incorporate Emerald Green

 Gray typically pairs well with strong jewel tones such as emerald green.
 But don't just take our word for it; take a look at this gray and white bedroom designed by Emily Henderson.
 Punctuated with emerald green accents (the velvet bed frame, the quilted throw, the decorative pillow), this bedroom is definitive proof that the pairing works.